nus-cs2113-AY2425S1/tp/docs/UserGuide.md

    Example: In `add n/NAME`, `NAME` is a parameter, which can be used as `add n/Udon`.

-3. All parameters are required unless specified: Every parameter must be supplied unless marked optional using square brackets `[ ]`.
+3. All parameters must be provided for commands that require them.

-   Example: In `add-expense n/NAME a/AMOUNT [c/CATEGORY]`, `add-expense n/Coffee a/5.50` is valid because `c/CATEGORY` is optional, while `add-expense` with no parameters will fail.
+   Example: In `add-expense n/NAME a/AMOUNT c/CATEGORY`, you must provide the expense name, amount and category, such as `add-expense n/Coffee a/5.50 c/Drinks`

 4. Order of parameters: Parameters can be provided in any order.

    Example: `add-expense n/Coffee a/5.50 c/Food` is equivalent to `add-expense a/5.50 n/Coffee c/Food`.

 5. Extraneous parameters for commands that do not take in parameters (such as `view-expenses` and `bye`) will be ignored.

    Example: If the command specifies `view-expenses 123`, it will be interpreted as `list`.

 6. Avoid using command prefixes (e.g., n/, a/, c/, etc.) within parameter values, as they may interfere with parsing.

    Example: `add-expense n/Coffee 2023/02/12 a/5.50 c/Food` is valid, but `n/Coffee a/s/a/a/a/ a/5.50 c/Food` is not,
    as `a/` is used within the `NAME` parameter, causing confusion with the `a/AMOUNT` prefix.

 ### Add an Expense: add-expense
 This command allows you to record a new expense.